Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Power-law exponent Power-law exponent t > 3

 \subsection{Small truncation threshold}

-For small $\rho$, the ``small'' truncation threshold $\T=\rho \lambda^{-2}\log^2\frac 1 \lambda$ is no more sufficient to pass the infection from a big vertex to another big vertex at distance $c\log(1/\lambda)$ apart, and the previous survival strategy fails, but of course this is not sufficient to prove extinction of the epidemic.
+For small $\rho$, the ``small'' truncation threshold $\T=\rho \lambda^{-2}\log^2 (\nicefrac{1}{\lambda})$ is no more sufficient to pass the infection from a big vertex to another big vertex at distance $c\log(\nicefrac{1}{\lambda})$ apart, and the previous survival strategy fails, but of course this is not sufficient to prove extinction of the epidemic.

-Observe that for large truncation threshold, a typical environment ensuring a high survival probability for the contact process was to consider the root being a big vertex, and other big vertices being found at distance roughly $c\log(1/\lambda)$ apart.
+Observe that for large truncation threshold, a typical environment ensuring a high survival probability for the contact process was to consider the root being a big vertex, and other big vertices being found at distance roughly $c\log(\nicefrac{1}{\lambda})$ apart.
 In this section, we will in particular want to show that for a small truncation threshold, such an environment provides only a small survival probability.
-However, the probability of having the root and one direct neighbour\footnote{Similarly one should still upper bound the survival probability if the root has 5 big neighbours, or any given constant number of big neighbours.} of the root be big vertices is polynomially small in $\lambda$, so in order to obtain our main result we also should upper bound the survival provability of the infection on such environments.
+However, the probability of having the root and one direct neighbour of the root both big vertices is polynomially small in $\lambda$, so in order to obtain our main result we also should upper bound the survival provability of the infection on such an environment\footnote{Similarly, the event that the root has 5 big neighbours -- or any given constant number of big neighbours -- is also polynomially unlikely, and so we also have to bound the survival probability on this event.}.

 Inspired by these heuristics, we consider $\delta>0$ some parameter, with value to be determined later.
-We consider $S$ the smallest subtree containing the root such that any vertex $x \notin S$ with $\de(x,S)<\delta \log(1/\lambda)$ is small in the sense it has degree less than $1/8\lambda^2$.
-We also denote by $B$ the set containing the root and all other big vertices in $S$, and
+We consider the core $\cC$ the smallest subtree containing the root such that any vertex $x \notin \cC$ with $\de(x,\cC)<\delta \log(\nicefrac{1}{\lambda})$ is small in the sense it has degree less than $1/8\lambda^2$.
+We also denote by $\B$ the set containing the root and all other big vertices in $\cC$, and